Big Time Wrestling (Boston): Demise

 Starting in 1970, Boston had become the final part of the WWWF's "Northeast Triangle", a wrestling territory which included Pittsburgh, Pennsylvania, New York City, New York and Washington, D.C.
 By this time, however, Abe Ford had fallen out of favor with Vince McMahon Sr. as the WWWF's local promoter in Boston and had since been replaced by Bobby Harmon and his manager Ernie Roth.
 Abe Ford filed a lawsuit against McMahon claiming that the WWWF was operating as a monopoly.
 It has been alleged by wrestling historian Tom Burke that McMahon was secretly working with the Santos family to put Ford out of business.
 In 1974, Tony Santos Sr. decided to retire from pro wrestling to work in the country music industry with wrestler-turned-music producer Buddy Lee at his famed talent agency.
 The elder Santos turned BTW over to his sons, Gene and Tony Santos Jr., and Dr. Jerry Graham, who had just left the WWWF, was sent to Big Time Wrestling to become their top heel.
 The newly revived promotion was short-lived and the Santos brothers closed down Big Time Wrestling in 1975.
 Gene Santos left the business and returned to Florida.
 Tony Santos Jr. was hired as the WWWF's main road agent for the state of Maine and parts of Massachusetts, and later worked with Killer Kowalski's International Wrestling Federation and Angelo Savoldi's International Championship Wrestling during the 1980s.
 Sheldon Goldberg, founder of New England Championship Wrestling, has said that the feud between Ford and Santos was among the most important periods of Boston wrestling history.
 According to Jim Cornette, Big Time Wrestling was one of the first-ever "outlaw" wrestling promotions in the United States.
 In 2011, wrestling historian Tom Burke inducted the Santos family into the New England Pro Wrestling Hall of Fame.
 Charlotte and Richard Santos, the children of Tony Santos Sr., accepted the award on the family's behalf.

 Revival

 In 2006, Richard Byrne started his own version of Big Time Wrestling based in Reading, Massachusetts.
 He had previously wrestled for Tony Santos during the 1970s.
 Endorsed by the Santos family, it is promoted as official revival of the original promotion.
+The promotion set a number of attendance records on the U.S. independent circuit in the mid-2000s.
+On April 15, 2006, BTW's Killer Kowalski Tribute Show in Lynn, Massachusetts, headlined by Dusty Rhodes vs. Steve Corino in a Texas Bullrope match, was attended by 1,100 fans.
+On March 27, 2009, a crowd of 1,687 showed up to Danburymania to see John Walters defend the BTW Heavyweight Championship against Jay Lethal with Ric Flair as special referee.
+Starting in 2013, BTW began touring nationally.